Do you want to heat your home with renewable energy, lose the oil and save money? Here’s how to apply to receive a free air-source heat pump!

 - Initial applications and required verification documents for all applications will be reviewed by the Juneau Carbon Offset Fund’s Advisory Committee as time and funding permit and will be considered on a first-come, first-serve basis.
 The number of oil to heat pump conversions awarded will be based on available funding.
 If your application is accepted and adequate funds are unavailable, you will be notified and placed on our wait list.

-- It is our hope the process will take no more than six months, from application review and acceptance to gathering of financial and employment verification documentation to final installation of your new air source heat pump.
+It is our hope the process will take no more than three to six months, from application review and acceptance to gathering of financial and employment verification documentation to final installation of your new air source heat pump.
 Winter or other inclement weather could delay any scheduled installation work.

 SUMMARY OF APPLICATION & AWARD PROCESS